Retirement spend-down: Adverse impact of market downturn and lower interest rates

 From 1982 until 2011, most Western economies experienced a period of low inflation combined with relatively high returns on investments across all asset classes including government bonds.
 This brought a certain sense of complacency amongst some pension actuarial consultants and regulators, making it seem reasonable to use optimistic economic assumptions to calculate the present value of future pension liabilities.

-The potentially long-lasting collapse in returns on government bonds is taking place against the backdrop of a protracted fall in returns for other core-assets such as blue chip stocks, and, more importantly, a silent demographic shock.
+The potentially long-lasting collapse in returns on government bonds is taking place against the backdrop of a protracted fall in returns for other core-assets such as blue chip companies'stocks, and, more importantly, a silent demographic shock.
 Factoring in the corresponding longevity risk, pension premiums could be raised significantly while disposable incomes stagnate and employees work longer years before retiring.

 Coping with retirement spend-down challenges

 Longevity risk becomes more of a concern for individuals when their retirement savings are depleted by asset losses.
 Following the market downturn of 2008–09, 61% of working baby boomers are concerned about outliving their retirement assets.
 Traditional spend-down approaches generally recommend three ways they can attempt to address this risk: